 Project CS Girls Competition for middle school girls.
 Opens in October and closes in early March.

 Science Olympiad for middle and high school students.

 Stockholm Junior Water Prize Students from more than 30 countries enter this competition designed to improve water quality, water resources management, water protection, water and wastewater treatment as well as water education and social-related aspects of water.
 Projects may focus on local, regional, national or global topics.

 Team America Rocketry Challenge (TARC) is the world’s largest student rocket contest.
 The contest challenges students to design, build and fly a rocket to safely carry a raw egg payload to a specific altitude and back within a certain amount of time.
 Registration opens in the fall and finals take place in the spring.

 Technovation Challenge A worldwide app development challenge for girls in middle and high school.

 VEX Robotics VEX IQ for elementary and middle school students, and VEX for middle, high school, and college students.

 Young Scientist Challenge Do you know a middle school student who has what it takes?
 All it takes is a great idea, a bit of research, and a way to record a video.
-Click for details.
-Americas Top Young Scientist will win $25,000, a chance to work with a 3M mentor and more.
-Also, our publisher, Kim Moldofsky, is a long-time guest contributor to their blog.
+America’s Top Young Scientist will win $25,000, a chance to work with a 3M mentor and more.
+Also, our publisher, Kim Moldofsky, was a long-time guest contributor to their blog.
 Entries are typically due in late April.